 Dr Dana: You can visit any doctor and get a blood test done.
 This test will tell you how much of the pregnancy hormone, Human Choroid Gonadotrophin (HCG), is in your blood and approximately how far along you are.

 The HCG hormone starts to circulate your body once the embryo has implanted in the uterus.
-It is actually the fertilized egg that secretes HCG.
+It is actually the fertilised egg that secretes HCG.
 This hormone stimulates the cyst on the ovary, the corpus luteum, to produce more progesterone, which will maintain the pregnancy.

 Many doctors do a quantitative blood test to measure the exact amount of HCG present and make sure it is doubling every 2-3 days.
-If it isn’t then there might be complication or the pregnancy might be in danger.
-You might have several of these blood tests done in the first 2-3 weeks to make sure all is good.
+If it isn’t then there might be a complication or the pregnancy might be in danger.
+You might have several of these blood tests done in the first two to three weeks to make sure all is good.
 Some doctors don’t bother to do a quantitative test and just do a yes or no confirmation blood test, the qualitative test.
 It basically says the same thing as a home urine test.

 1. Full blood cell count (FBC).